open-cogsci/osdoc/content/getting-opensesame/running-from-source.md

 - [pySerial](http://pyserial.sourceforge.net/) is required for serial-port communication.
 - [python-bidi](https://pypi.python.org/pypi/python-bidi) is required for bi-directional-text support.
 - [python-markdown](https://pypi.python.org/pypi/Markdown) is required for viewing in-program help files.
+- [IPython](http://ipython.org/), when available, is used for the debug window.

 ### Extra